You Don’t Have To Sit In A Cave For Hours Chanting “Om” To Meditate!

 3. Practice Mindful Eating

 Ever finished a meal and realised you barely tasted your food because you were so distracted with other things?
-Mindful eating is about savouring every bite, noticing textures and flavours, and actually chewing your food instead of inhaling it like a vacuum (who's triggered?).
-Your digestion (and your gut) will thank you too!
+Mindful eating is about savouring every bite, noticing textures and flavours, and actually chewing your food instead of inhaling it.

 4. Take Mindful Walks

-Next time you go for a walk, leave your phone at home or keep it in your pocket the whole time, no headphones and focus on the sights, sounds, smells and sensations around you.
-Feel the ground under your feet, listen to the birds sing, and notice the wind in your face.
-Walking meditation is a real thing — and it’s as refreshing and beautiful as it sounds.
+Next time you go for a walk, leave your phone at home or keep it in your pocket the whole time, no headphones and focus on what you see, hear, smell and sense.
+Feel the ground under your feet, listen to the birds sing, and notice the wind on your face.
+Walking meditation is real and it’s as refreshing and beautiful as it sounds.

 5. Use Breathwork to Reset

 One of the quickest ways to calm your nervous system is through intentional breathing.
-A simple technique to try: inhale for four counts, hold for four, exhale for four, and hold for four (box breathing).
-This is so good to manage stress levels as your parasympathetic (rest and digest) nervous system is activated.
+A simple technique to try is box breathing.
+Inhale for four counts, hold for four, exhale for four, and hold for four then repeat.
+This activates you parasympathetic (rest and digest) nervous system.

 How Meditation Brings Balance to Your Life

-Mindfulness is about being present throughout the day, whereas meditation is your dedicated time to train your brain — like a workout for your mind, minus the sweat (unless you’re in a hot climate, sweat could be present).
+Mindfulness is about being present throughout the day, whereas meditation is your dedicated time to train your brain like a workout for your mind.

 The Science Behind Meditation